w3ds-docs/w3ds-docs/content/docs/components/eVault/user-cases.md

 3. A new eVault is created.
 4. The eVault is assigned a unique eID.
 5. The eVault is linked to the provided eName.
-7. The eVault is initialized in a minimal state:
+6. The eVault is initialized in a minimal state:

-   7.1 If public key is provided it is stored.
+   6.1 If public key is provided it is stored.

-   7.2 If trusted party is provided it's eName and authority information are stored.
+   6.2 If trusted party is provided it's eName and authority information are stored.
-9. The eVault publishes information about itself to the Registry.
+8. The eVault publishes information about itself to the Registry.

-### Alternative Scenarios
+### Exceptions
-- A1: Invalid request
+- E1: Invalid request
   - If the request is invalid or incomplete, the system rejects it and returns an error.

-- A2: eVault already exists
+- E2: eVault already exists
-  - If an eVault is already associated with the given eName, the system may:
+  - If an eVault is already associated with the given eName, the system reject the request.
-    - return the existing eVault, or
-    - reject the request (depending on system rules).

 ### Notes
 - It is not yet defined who is authorized to initiate eVault creation.